 Shaun and Ken were both adamant that revenue growth begins with an outstanding customer experience.
 Ken encouraged listeners to really ask themselves if “customer service is embedded in your culture and behavior…Is it in your culture from the yard guys all the way up to the owners?”
 This looks like responding to your customers’ needs and responding to them quickly.
 Both Shaun and Ken have seen this become an overwhelming differentiator in recent years.
 As Shaun said yesterday, “the start of the magic formula is giving your customers exactly what they need as soon as possible.”

 The start of the magic formula is giving your customers exactly what they need, as soon as possible.

 One component of this, for Shaun and Ken, has been Record360.
-Before Record360, they were using digital cameras with SD cards to photograph their machines.
+Before Record360, they used digital cameras with SD cards to photograph their machines.
 Now, their rental inspections are cloud-based, mobile, and easily searchable through Record360’s platform.
-Their techs can snap photos and videos on their phones and the photos are immediately available on Record360 for anyone in the office.
-Whether it’s Record360, GPS tracking, or a rock-solid RMS, great technology has now become table stakes for high-growth rental operations.
+Their techs can snap photos and videos on their phones, and the photos are immediately available on Record360 for anyone in the office.
+Whether it’s Record360, GPS tracking, or a rock-solid RMS, great technology has become table stakes for high-growth rental operations.